cosmos72/gls/README.md

 to solve problems that would require a goroutine-local storage.

-The main obstacle in adopting `context.Context` is that *all* of your functions must have a new first argument, so feel free to ignore this warning and read on if that horrifies you or is simply not feasible for your use case.
+The main obstacle in adopting `context.Context` is that *all* of your functions must have a new first argument.
+So, if that horrifies you or is simply not feasible for your use case, feel free to ignore this warning and read on.

 Just remember that, if some Go programmers frowns at your use of goroutine-local storage, there are good reasons.